faisel/WebsocketBullMatrix2024/README.md

+Need to implement a Config button from the frontend to stop triggering to API and start Triggering to API

 # Git
 git add .
-git commit -m 'Log Removed'
-git push origin main
+git commit -m 'Trigger implemented' git push origin main